playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 - `1.5rem` will be `30px` (1.5 * 20px)
 - `3rem` will be `60px` (3 * 20px)

 > Something to keep in mind is that `rem` is a _relative_ font size.
-It's relative to the root element's font size. _This means that you cannot set a default `px` value font size in `:root`  , as it will disable font scaling, even if the rest of your page is using `rem` values._
+It's relative to the root element's font size. _This means that you cannot set a default `px` value font size in CSS to the `<html>` tag or to the `:root` selector, as it will disable font scaling, even if the rest of your page is using `rem` values._

-It's highly encouraged to keep font sizes standardized around the `1rem` value.
+It's highly encouraged to keep body text size standardized around the `1rem` value.
 While this may seem like a frustrating limitation at first, see it from the user's perspective.
+Font sizes can, of course, be larger than this for things like headers or callouts, but the primary content of your site should default to this sizing.

 Say site "A" sets their font size to `1rem`, and site "B" sets their font size to `0.8rem`.
 When the user switches from "A" to "B", the font size drastically decreases, requiring the user to change their font size.
 Then, when they switch back to site "A", they're left with too large of font size.
 By respecting the user's setting of font size, you're ensuring that their experience jumping from site to site is more consistent and a nicer experience.